 These two repositories are synchronized.
 For more advanced users we recommend to create a free account at Github (if you do not have one yet), fork the Hermes repository, and then clone your Github copy of Hermes to your local computer.
 This will establish links between your local copy and the master repository, and you'll become part of the Hermes network at Github.

 Once you have a local copy of the Hermes repository on your computer, change dir to hermes/.
-There you will find a CMakeLists.txt file that contains the lines:
+There you will find a CMake.vars.example.Linux file that looks like this: